whoward/docs/markdown/reference/test-configuration.md

 "record-logs": false
 ```

-### Enable HTML Source Captures
+### Enabling HTML Source Capture

-In the same way Sauce [captures step-by-step screenshots][11], we can do the same with HTML source captures for you.
-Even though this feature is turned off by default, you can turn it on anytime and find the sources in your job result page:
+In the same way Sauce [captures step-by-step screenshots][11], we can capture HTML source at each step.
+This feature is disable by default, but you can turn it on anytime and find the HTML source captures on your job result page:

-`Key:`
-capture-html

-`Value Type:`
+Key: `capture-html`

-bool
+Value type: bool

 Example: